-In my book, mama’s dressing is still the best dressing in the south.
-But then, she’s still the best cook in the south!
+In my book, mama’s dressing is still the best dressing in the South.
+But then, she was the best cook in the South!
 And I pray that I inherited a tiny bit of her good cooking abilities.

 The kids are quick to call dibs on any leftover dressing.
-Daughter #2 doesn’t like onions, so right before I add the onions, I take out some dressing and add to a ramekin.
+Daughter #2 doesn’t like onions, so right before I add the onions, I take out some dressing and place it in a ramekin.

 When I get ready to bake the dressing, I add a little stock to the dressing in the ramekin for my daughter.
 I’m sweet like that.
 Wink.

 Giblet Gravy for Cornbread Dressing